 2. Explore the Bastakia Quarter and Al Fahidi Fort

-The best place to start is the Bastakia Quarter, built by modern day Persians (those dudes that the Spartans like to shove off cliffs) in the 19th century.
+The best place to start is the Bastakia Quarter, built by modern-day Persians (those dudes that the Spartans like to shove off cliffs) in the 19th century.
 Winding alleys, stunning towers and crumbling facades paint a picture of what life might have been like in Dubai one hundred years ago.

-Drop the Sheikh Mohammed Centre for Cultural Understanding an email to organise a tour of the area and find out about the customary practice in the United Arab Emirates…. or, wait for someone else to organise the tour and then tag along within earshot, it’ll be free!
+Drop the Sheikh Mohammed Centre for Cultural Understanding an email to organise a tour of the area and find out about the customary practice in the United Arab Emirates…. or wait for someone else to organise the tour and then tag along within earshot, it’ll be free!

 3. Take to the streets and try local cuisine

-Head to Al Dhiyafah Road and check out the dozens of stalls serving up tasty Iranian, Lebanese and even India food.
+Head to Al Dhiyafah Road and check out the dozens of stalls serving up tasty Iranian, Lebanese, and even India food.
 If you want fresh seafood right off the grill, check out Pars Iranian Kitchen.
-If you’re a curry fiend head straight to Pakistani Ravi Restaurant for their world-famous, ridiculously spicy, dishes.
+If you’re a curry fiend, Pakistani Ravi Restaurant has world-famous, ridiculously spicy, dishes.

 4. Explore the desert

 If you have a bit of cash, sign up for a desert safari and explore the desert by 4 x 4 before camping out for a night under the stars.

 5. Head to the shopping malls

-6. Party like there’s no tomorrow.
+6. Party like there’s no tomorrow

-My idea of partying involves buying a pack of beers, heading to the hostel common room and seeing whom I can befriend over a game of cards….
-If this isn’t quite gonna cut it for all you mad party animals then head on over to the somewhat expensive 360° bar which is located at the end of the Jumeirah Beach Hotel’s Marina Walkway.
+My idea of partying involves buying a pack of beers, heading to the hostel common room, and seeing whom I can befriend over a game of cards.
+If this isn’t quite gonna cut it for all you mad party animals then head on over to the somewhat expensive 360° bar, located at the end of the Jumeirah Beach Hotel’s Marina Walkway.

 7. Hit the beach